Please Don’t Take Folic Acid

 It is a multi step process to change folate to a usable active form of methylfolate and the enzyme mthfr is required for this process.
 This means some individuals cannot actually use folate or folic acid from any source food or supplement.
 For these people because of the mthfr gene mutation they have to get folate in the active form to be able to use it.

 So please think twice about taking folic acid and instead take methylated folate.
-Read my Blog What Type of Folate Should You Take to understand the difference and make sure you are taking the right type for you.
+Get my free Guide to Supporting Your Body With MTHFR here to understand the difference and make sure you are taking the right type of folate for you.

 Test For MTHFR Gene Mutation